Monochromish/Kalopsia-Bot/README.md

 ## Installation 📥

-This bot uses **MongoDB** so if you want to self-host it, you would require a MongoURL => https://account.mongodb.co go to this site and create your MongoURL **REFER TO THIS VIDEO FOR HELP => https://www.youtube.com/watch?v=8no3SktqagY**
+This bot uses **MongoDB** so if you want to self-host it, you would require a MongoURL **REFER TO THIS VIDEO FOR HELP => https://www.youtube.com/watch?v=8no3SktqagY**

 After you have your MongoURL